 Secure Your Computer

 Maintain active, up-to-date antivirus, spyware, and firewall protection: Microsoft Security Essentials and AVG both offer free antivirus protection.
-Keep your operating system (Windows XP, for example) browser (Internet Explorer, Firefox) and applications (such as Adobe Reader or iTunes) up to date.
+Keep your operating system (Windows 10, for example) browser (Google Chrome, Firefox) and applications (such as Adobe Reader or iTunes) up to date.
 Exercise caution when using a public computer (airports, coffee shops, etc.), and be conscious of theft and people looking over your shoulder for usernames and passwords.
 Only download items and programs from trusted sites, and always scan files for viruses first.
 Be sure to backup important files frequently and store them in a safe place.

 Secure your Email